lupyuen/lupyuen.github.io/src/pinephone.md

 zigmod
 ```

-Zigmod will be used in the next step to install the dependencies for zgt Library.
+We'll run Zigmod in the next step to install the dependencies for zgt Library.

 # Build The App